US stocks slip deeper into a slump as recession fears grow

 Markets in Europe were mostly lower.
 The head of the European Central Bank warned that the economic outlook "is darkening" as high energy and food prices pushed up by the war in Ukraine sap consumer spending power.
 France, the EU's second-biggest economy, forecast a substantial slowdown in economic growth next year.

-Losses were broad in U.S. markets and included banks, health care companies and retailers.
-Bank of America fell 2.1% and Target fell 1.9%.
+Losses were broad in U.S. markets and included banks, health care companies and technology stocks.
+Bank of America fell 2.6%, Medtronic dropped 1.8% and Adobe slid 2.1%.

 The Fed raised its benchmark rate, which affects many consumer and business loans, again last week and it now sits at a range of 3% to 3.25%.
 It was at virtually zero at the start of the year.
 The Fed also released a forecast suggesting its benchmark rate could be 4.4% by the year’s end, a full point higher than envisioned in June.